chnops/QIIMEIntegration/README.md

 QIIMEIntegration
 ================

 I am working on incorporating QIIME into a workspace-specific pipeline.
 I keep notes and useful scripts here.
+The purpose of this project, overall, is to make it so that non-computer people run their raw data through the basic steps of the pipeline in a reasonable (short) amount of time without requiring much direction or assisstance.

 1. Installation
  * I used MacQIIME (http://www.wernerlab.org/software/macqiime) for easy installation.
 Out of box, most everything worked fine.